New Haven and Northampton Railroad: 20th century

+Entering the 20th century, the New Haven and Northampton was considered a secondary route compared to the parallel New Haven–Springfield Line.
+The first cuts to the railroad came in 1923, when the branch to Shelburne was abandoned beyond South Deerfield.
+The remainder of the Shelburne Extension was formally abandoned in 1943 along with the Turners Falls Branch, though neither line had been used for trains since the early 1930s.
+However, the Boston and Maine Railroad purchased and reactivated the Turners Falls Branch from Cheapside to Turners Falls, a distance of 4 mi.
+The B&M had previously held trackage rights over the Turners Falls Branch from 1925 onward, and the purchase allowed the B&M to abandon its own line to Turners Falls.

 In 1956, the New Hartford branch was cut back to Collinsville.
-The Collins Company, the line's biggest customer, shut its doors in 1966, leading the remainder of the branch to be abandoned two years later.
+The remainder of the branch was abandoned in 1968; the Collins Company had shut its doors in 1966.
+In Massachusetts, the Florence Branch was abandoned beyond Florence in 1962.

 Penn Central, Conrail, and abandonments

 The New Haven was merged into the Penn Central Transportation Company on January 1, 1969.
-That year, the main line was cut back from Northampton to Easthampton, and the Williamsburg Branch abandoned in its entirety.
+That year, the main line was cut back from Northampton to Easthampton, and the rest of the Williamsburg Branch was abandoned.
 In the middle of the 1970s, the railroad line's connection to the Northeast Corridor was severed due to low clearance under a bridge which made it impossible for modern railroad cars to access the line.
 Traffic to and from the southern portion of the line had to be routed via Plainville from this time onwards.